linode/docs/docs/security/backups/download-backups-locally/index.md

 ### Using FileZilla

 As an alternative to the command-line, you can download and install an *SFTP* client.
-These applications provide a graphical interface for your Linode's filesystem.
+These applications provide a graphical user interface for your Linode's filesystem.

 *FileZilla* is a popular free example.
 Windows and OS X users can download FileZilla [here](https://filezilla-project.org/download.php?show_all=1).
 To install FileZilla on Linux: